Nagoya Japan MaxiCourse Curriculum

 • Will be able to consider comprehensive treatment planning.

-【 the 14th module】advanced implant course session 2
+advanced implant course session 2 12 hours

-3. Developing Treatment Plans
+3. Developing Treatment Plans Objectives:

 • To teach how to customize the treatment plan for every individual.
+Outcomes – The students will be able to:

 • Consider implant therapy as part of the overall treatment plan for patients.

-4. Medical Assessment and Pharmacology – Review of tests, values and evaluations
+4. Medical Assessment and Pharmacology – Review of tests, values and evaluations of

 Outcomes: The students will be able to: